Federal Agency for Child and Youth Protection in the Media: The decision-making panel

-The hearing, which representatives of the work in question can take part in, is oral and not open to the public.
-However, the presiding officer can allow third parties to attend the hearing.
-As in the courts, transcripts of the hearing are not published, but the written reasons for a decision can also be requested by those not involved in the proceedings.
-The names of the assessors are disclosed to those involved in the proceedings, and are also listed in both the transcript and the decision to index.
-If those not involved in the proceedings request the decision to index, any personal data (of assessors and also of any companies or lawyers involved) is removed.
+The hearing, in which representatives of the relevant work may participate, is oral and not open to the public.
+However, the presiding officer can permit third parties to attend the hearing.
+Similar to court proceedings, transcripts of the hearing are not published.
+However, written reasons for a decision can be requested by those not involved in the proceedings.
+The names of the assessors are disclosed to those participating in the proceedings and are also listed in both the transcript and the indexed decision.
+If individuals not involved in the proceedings request access to the indexed decision, any personal data (of assessors as well as any companies or lawyers involved) will be removed.

 The decision to index requires a majority of two thirds of the votes.
 If this majority is not reached, the indexing is rejected.
 In the event that the Bundesprüfstelle holds a meeting with the legal quorum of nine people, a qualified majority of seven must vote to index or the application will be rejected.

 The Dreier-Gremium has jurisdiction only in cases where harm to young people is obvious.
 At least one assessor on the panel must be a representative of art, literature, the book trade and publishing, or the video or telecommunications industry.
 An application for indexing will be accepted only if the panel votes unanimously.

 The person responsible for an indexed work can file suit against the decision to index in an administrative court.